 When matching patterns, it is frequently convenient to match against groups of strings instead of single strings.
 For this reason, a list of strings is allowed in many tests, implying that if the test is true using any one of the strings, then the test is true.
-Implementations are encouraged to use short-circuit evaluation in these cases.

-For instance, the test 'header :contains ["To", "Cc"] ["me@example.com", "me00@landru.example.edu"]' is true if either the To header or Cc header of the input message contains either of the e-mail addresses "me@example.com" or "me00@landru.example.edu".
+For instance, the test 'header :contains ["To", "Cc"] ["me@example.com", "me00@landru.example.com"]' is true if either a To header or Cc header of the input message contains either of the email addresses "me@example.com" or "me00@landru.example.com".